rakudo/star/README.md

 #### Mail and IRC

-* If you have a question about Rakudo Star, you probably want to write to the “perl6-users@perl.org” mailing list or ask the [irc.libera.chat/#raku-star](https://web.libera.chat/#raku-star) IRC channel.
+* If you have a question about Rakudo-Star, you probably want to write to the “perl6-users@perl.org” mailing list or ask the [irc.libera.chat/#raku-star](https://web.libera.chat/#raku-star) IRC channel.

 #### GitHub Platform

-* Knowledge and documentation related to Rakudo Star can be published in the related [wiki](https://github.com/rakudo/star/wiki).
+* Knowledge and documentation related to Rakudo-Star can be published in the related [wiki](https://github.com/rakudo/star/wiki).
 * There is also [Star discussions](https://github.com/rakudo/star/discussions) for any kind of ongoing discussions, alignements, FAQ's, ...
   * Once things are discussed, agreed, finalized, they should be documented in the Wiki, see above!

 ### Patches And Code Contributions

-* Please send your pull requests to the [RAKUDO Star](https://github.com/rakudo/star) repository!
+* Please send your pull requests to the [RAKUDO-Star](https://github.com/rakudo/star) repository!
 * Also, try to be generous with comments.
 Especially when introducing new utility functions, a little description of what it does and what problem it is intended to solve go a long way.